videlais/story-formats-archive/README.md

 # Story Format Archive (SFA)

+This project contains two parts:

+* SFA-Get, a Node.js tool for downloading story formats found in the `main` branch.
-This is a flat-file database of JSON files describing story formats for Twine beginning with 2015 (Twine 1.4.2).
+* Flat-file database of JSON files describing story formats for Twine beginning with 2015 (Twine 1.4.2) found in the `docs` branch.

-Each official story format in the collection contains all necessary files and individual software licenses.
-For unofficial story formats, a repository or website is listed.
+SFA-Get can be invoked using `npx sfa-get`, which will provide two options "latest" and "specific".
+Choosing "latest" will download the database, figure out the latest versions, and then download the necessary files into `./story-formats/{name}/{version}` where the 'name' folder is based on the story format packed with Twine 2 and 'version' is their latest version.

 ## SFA: Search